mnilou/first-portfolio/README.md

 This project is a portfolio for a full stack web developer.
 The project contains three pages consisting of About Me, Portfolios, and Contact Me.
 The goal was to make a marketable webpage that is user-friendly across many screens.

 The object of this project is to make a responsive design for mobile-first application.
-The project uses Bootstrap, CSS and inline HTML styling.
+The project uses Bootstrap, CSS and inline HTML styling with minimum media queries.
+It includes a responsive layout and images.

 What problem does it solve?
 What did you learn?
 What makes your project stand out?
 If your project has a lot of features, consider adding a heading called "Features" and listing them here.